jeremeamia/xstatic/README.md

 ## Disclaimer

-I would not consider myself to be *for* or *against* the use of static interfaces (or "facades" in Laravel), but I do think it is cool that you can write code this way and have it work and still be testable.
+I would not consider myself to be *for* or *against* the use of static proxy interfaces (or "facades" in Laravel), but I do think it is cool that you can write code this way and have it work and still be testable.
 I foresee that developers, especially library and framework developers, may find ways to use, but not require, these static interfaces in order to make their projects appeal to a wider range of PHP developers.